hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_101/Protologue.md

 A [phylogenomic tree](https://github.com/hariszaf/karpathos-swamp/blob/main/MAGs/Phylogenies/bac/c__Bipolaricaulia/investigation_bs.iqtree) usign these 3 MAGs and the representative genomes of the Bipolaricaulia class was built indicating that the 3 MAGs are a monophyletic group.
+POCP analysis suggested that all the 3 MAGs are representatives of the same genus.

 ## Description of  sp. nov (MAG_101)